KBroVet®-CA1 is a safe,

 Dosage & Administration

+Your veterinarian will determine the best daily dose for your dog.
 The total recommended daily dosage range for oral administration is 25–68 mg/kg (11–31 mg/lb) of body weight.
-The dosage of KBroVet®-CA1 should be adjusted based on monitoring of clinical response of the individual patient.
-KBroVet®-CA1 may be dosed with or without food.
-Use of an initial loading dosage regimen may be considered on an individual patient basis, balancing the time required to achieve a therapeutic response while minimizing side effects.
+The dosage of KBroVet-CA1 should be adjusted based on monitoring of clinical response of the individual patient.
+KBroVet-CA1 may be dosed with or without food.4 Use of an initial loading dosage regimen may be considered on an individual patient basis, balancing the time required to achieve a therapeutic response while minimizing side effects.

 - Animals with decreased renal function may be predisposed to bromide toxicosis.

 - Some dogs may experience epileptic episodes that are unresponsive or refractory to KBr monotherapy and KBr alone may not be adequate for control of seizures for every dog with idiopathic epilepsy.

 - The safe use of KBroVet-CA1 has not been evaluated in dogs that are intended for breeding, or that are pregnant or lactating.
 The safe use of KBr in neonates and young animals has not been established.